Deevinchandi: Reception

 Idlebrain wrote "Muthyala Subbaiah seems to have lost his touch off late.
 The way he directed this film is haphazard and you cannot expect this kind of lousy job from an experienced director like him.
 He has chosen a story that is full of sentiments and woven a unrelated and unimaginative comedy track and insipid songs around it".
 Full Hyderabad wrote "Mutyala Subbaiah, weaves such a confusing and contrived drama harping on middle class values that you begin to wonder how the minds of even successful film-makers lose all understanding of the basic principle of any-wood - that people come to films to get entertained for a couple of hours".
 Andhra Today wrote "Muthyala Subbaiah who is adept at direction and good choice of stories seems to have utterly failed on both counts".
 Telugu Cinema wrote "Telugu films are becoming far removed from reality of life.
 Particularly the films made in the name of family drama are depicting and trying to convince the audience most absurd and impossible situations.
 Deevinchandi by ace director on family drama is one such film with a prolonged story line that is just inconceivable".
+Indiainfo wrote "A meaningless story with abrupt twists and turns.
+A total failure and not at all worth watching.
+Less said the better!".